 A happy and engaged workforce makes for a productive and profitable business.
 However, keeping employees engaged in the company's mission and connected with the wider business can be tough.

-In this ultimate guide, we're going to look at why Workplace by Facebook is such a powerful tool to listen to employees and why employee ideas are as important, if not more important, as they have ever been.
+In this ultimate guide, we're going to look at why Workplace from Meta is such a powerful tool to listen to employees and why employee ideas are as important, if not more important, as they have ever been.

 The guide will also outline some best-in-class examples of companies using Workplace to listen to employees and the key steps to making an employee ideas campaign a massive success.

 Research we conducted on the State of Employee Ideas showed that 4 in 5 employees (82%) have ideas to improve their business, yet one in five feel afraid to voice them.

 These numbers represent a huge lost opportunity because employee ideas have long been the foundation for amazing innovations.
-Take the Post-it Note, for example - a result of two employees at 3M collaborating around a failed adhesive research project to create a product that now generates over a $1 billion a year!
+Take the Post-it Note, for example - a result of two employees at 3M collaborating around a failed adhesive research project to create a product that now generates over $1 billion a year!

-And it's not just 3M who have a history of harnessing the power of employee ideas.
+And it's not just 3M that has a history of harnessing the power of employee ideas.
 Companies like McDonald's, Google and Sony have all launched flagship products as a result of listening to their employees' ideas.

 As our research has shown, there are lots of employees with a lot of ideas.
-But how do you harness these ideas, where do you start…?
+But how do you harness these ideas?
+And where do you start…?

 The rise of digital collaboration and communication tools in companies is no big surprise.
-Since the digitalisation of the workplace, employees have needed an effective way to communicate with each other in a space that allows for collaboration and connection – just like an office in the physical world.
+Since the digitalization of the workplace, employees have needed an effective way to communicate with each other in a space that allows for collaboration and connection – just like an office in the physical world.